Axillary artery: Relations

 The axillary artery is accompanied by the axillary vein, which lies medial to the artery, along its length.

 In the axilla, the axillary artery is surrounded by the brachial plexus.
 The second part of the axillary artery is the reference for the locational descriptions of the cords in the brachial plexus.
 For example, the posterior cord of the brachial plexus is so named because it lies posterior to the second part of the artery.

 Branches

 The axillary artery has several smaller branches.
-The branches can be remembered, in order, when traveling from the heart, with the mnemonics "Screw The Lawyers Save A Patient", "Summertime: The Lakers Schedule Another Parade", "Sixties Teens Love Sex And Pot", or "She Tastes Like Sweet Apple Pie."
+The branches can be remembered, in order, when traveling from the heart, with the mnemonics "Seek The Lord, Serve All People", "Summertime: The Lakers Schedule Another Parade", "Some Traumas Leave Scars And Pain", or "She Tastes Like Sweet Apple Pie."
 The origin of these branches is highly variable (e.g. the posterior and anterior circumflex arteries often have a common trunk).
 An arterial branch is named for its course, not its origin.